 We Finally Know Who 'Becky With The Good Hair' Is In Beyoncé's Song

-Three months ago, Beyoncé sent white girls everywhere into crisis as we all asked ourselves one question: "Am I Becky with the good hair?"
+Three months ago, Beyoncé sent girls everywhere into crisis mode as we all asked ourselves one question: "Am I Becky with the good hair?"
+Because who is Becky with the Good Hair?
+The lyric from her song "Sorry" off her new album Lemonade that shook the entire world, goes like this:

 He only want me when I'm not there / He better call Becky with the good hair